 We are all familiar with the saying, "laughter is the best medicine."
-And this motto may ring true when it comes to tackling age-related memory loss; a new study from Loma Linda University in California finds that humor may reduce brain damage caused by the "stress hormone" cortisol, which in turn, improves memory.
+And this motto may ring true when it comes to tackling age-related memory loss; a 2014 study from Loma Linda University in California finds that humor may reduce brain damage caused by the "stress hormone" cortisol, which in turn, improves memory.

-The research team, led by Dr. Gurinder Singh Bains, recently presented their findings at the Experimental Biology meeting in San Diego.
+The research team, led by Dr. Gurinder Singh Bains, presented their findings at the Experimental Biology meeting in San Diego.

 It is well known that too much stress can negatively affect health.
 Medical News Today recently reported on a study suggesting that stress may worsen allergies, while other research indicates that it makes the brain more susceptible to mental illness.